LineageOS/lineage_wiki/pages/gapps.md

 ### Note regarding Open GApps

+{% include alerts/important.html content="This only applies if Open GApps is listed as the GApps package for your Android version under Downloads.
+If Open GApps is not listed for your Android version, it is not recommended." %}

 If you use Open GApps, they offer a variety of sizes of packages that include and overwrite different apps.

 Since you can install any non included apps later, we only recommend the following package sizes (or smaller):